yashbonde/SamiLearns/README.md

 - [X] Complete a 3-part webpage that reduces the clicking time to get to information from the point of login
 - [ ] A Template system for different learing patterns
 - [X] A tuning system that is a new way to interact with the AI that gives you information, this is a new innovative solution that lays the foundation for our interactive AI system
-- [ ] Throw links at the system and then it goes and reads those links, so need a general web-scraper engine.
-This needs to be ambivalent to the website because we may get any website' data
+- [X] Throw links at the system and then it goes and reads those links, so need a general web-scraper engine.
+This needs to be ambivalent to the website because we may get any website' data (built partially, still not very smart but okay atleast helps in getting the strings)
 - [ ] A simple AI system (pref. non DL) that takes in the raw data and queries the existing APIs for more NLP information and makes a strucutred query-able information from it.